boatd/boatd/README.md

 Boatd is designed to be the manager for a boat control system, granting graceful startup, telemetry, logging and a built in simulator.

-There are two main components of a system written using `boatd`:
+There are two main components of a system written using boatd:

   - the __driver__ interfaces with the particular set of hardware in the boat.